beitmenotyou-com/OmniSocial-ProtocolKit/docs/Community/community.md

-# 🧑‍💻 OmniSocial Hub Community Dashboard
+# 🧑‍💻 OmniSocial ProtocolKit Community Dashboard

-Welcome to the community HQ for **OmniSocial Hub**, built by the Circuitry Hub Insights Collective.
+Welcome to the community HQ for **OmniSocial ProtocolKit**, built by the Circuitry Hub Insights Collective.

 This page aggregates key resources, live tools, and real-time engagement spaces.